-The property was first used solely as a residence in the 1920's, when the original garden was probably laid out including the streams and waterfalls that are now such a feature of the garden.
+The property was first used solely as a residence in the 1920's, when the original garden was laid out including the streams and waterfalls that are now such a feature of the garden.

 The garden had been neglected when the present owners, Anne and John Denning took over the property in 2002.
 With the help of garden designer Bunny Guinness they set about transforming the garden.
-The hard landscaping works, including the new pond in front of the mill and the courtyard between the mill and house, were completed a few years ago.
-The dereli ct greenhouse was rebuilt as well as the development of the raised vegetable beds.
-The planting schemes are still very much work in progress, particularly those around the lake, where a lot of clearing was needed to create a lakeside walk.
+The hard landscaping works, including the new pond in front of the mill and the courtyard between the mill and house, were the first part of the project to be completed.
+The derelict greenhouse was rebuilt as well as the development of the raised vegetable beds, potting shed and log store.
+The planting schemes will continue t, particularly those around the lake, where a lot of clearing was needed to create a lakeside walk.

-The garden is a haven for wildlife,although it is a battle to keep the foxes and deer out. despite the presence of fox terrier, Daisy.
-There are also the resident kingfishers, which are often to be seen swooping over the mill pond or close to te watefall on the lower pond in front of the mill, and the beautiful rare breed chickens and ducks.
+The garden is now a haven for wildlife,although it is a battle to keep the foxes and deer out.
+There are also the resident kingfishers, which are often to be seen swooping over the mill pond or close to the waterfall on the lower pond in front of the mill, and the beautiful collection of rare breed chickens and ducks.

 Between 2005 and 2019 the garden was open to the public under the National Garden Scheme.
 Over these years, tens of thousands of pounds were raised for the National Garden Scheme charities.

 The gardens, woodland and the former mill are available for film and photo shoots